-Why are the U.S. Bureau of Economic Analysis (BEA) and the U.S. Census Bureau publishing seasonally adjusted export/import data by geography in the monthly U.S. International Trade in Goods and Services release?
+Why do the U.S. Bureau of Economic Analysis (BEA) and the U.S. Census Bureau publish seasonally adjusted export/import data by geography in the monthly U.S. International Trade in Goods and Services release?

-Publishing seasonally adjusted trade data by geography will allow data users to better assess underlying patterns in geographic time series data by removing predictable seasonal patterns specific to each country or world area.
+Publishing seasonally adjusted trade data by geography allows data users to better assess underlying patterns in geographic time series data by removing predictable seasonal patterns specific to each country or world area.